laradumps/laradumps-docs/docs/laravel/get-started/configuration.md

 # Configuration

-LaraDumps configuration is stored in `config/laradumps.php` file and can be overriden by your `.env` file.
+LaraDumps configuration is stored in `config/laradumps.php` file, and some options can be configured directly in your project's `.env` file.

-You can run `php artisan ds:init` at any time to modify the settings via the wizard.
+You can also run `php artisan ds:init` at any time to modify the settings via the wizard.

 ## Configuration options